 The Company performs construction services in two business segments: Transmission and Distribution ("T&D"), and Commercial and Industrial ("C&I").
 T&D customers include more than 125 electric utilities, cooperatives and municipalities nationwide.
-The Company's broad range of services includes design, engineering, procurement, construction, upgrade, maintenance and repair services with a particular focus on construction, maintenance and repair throughout the continental United States.
+The Company provides a broad range of services which includes design, engineering, procurement, construction, upgrade, maintenance and repair services with a particular focus on construction, maintenance and repair throughout the continental United States.
 The Company also provides C&I electrical contracting services to facility owners and general contractors in the western United States.

-2. Basis of Presentation and Acquisition of Common Stock by ArcLight
+2. Basis of Presentation